leluna/suhi/suhimadcat/README.md

 - petting and feeding are disabled while on cool down
 - cooldown is display by background color

-Extras:
+Extras/Ideas/Problems:

-- feature for a more detailed display of cat state
+- feature: a more detailed display of cat state
+- problem: player needs an objective after some time
+- idea: player is a game tester and plays games (other learning projects) to unlock new features
+- idea: player gains ideas (features) from games, such as crafting, gardening, statistics

 ## Setup